StorminStanley/showcase-autoscaling/README.md

   - New Relic in particular requires an API endpoint to be setup.
 If you provision in Vagrant locally, you may need to setup `ngrok` or ensure the NR hook makes it to your machine.
 The endpoint should be: http://<hostname>:10001/st2/nrhook
 4. Start Playing!

+NOTE: In the event you see Puppet provisioner warnings, simply run `vagrant provision`.
+There is an occasional race condition within Puppet we are tracking down that is simply solved with another run.

 To become familiar with how StackStorm works, we recommend that you take a look at our Getting Started video at http://stackstorm.com/start-now/